ActiveLogin/ActiveLogin.Authentication/README.md

 ## Samples

-For more use cases, samples and inspiration; feel free to browse our unit tests and samples:
+For more use cases, samples and inspiration; feel free to browse our unit tests and samples.

+_Note: These are samples on how to use Active Login in different situations and might not represent optimal way of setting up ASP.NET MVC, Identity Server or other components.
+Please see this as inspiration._

 ## Projects and live demos